MIRALab-USTC/RL-SPF/README.md

 ## Usage

-Go to the root directory `SPF`.
+Go to the root directory `RL-SPF`.
 Below is an illustration of the directory structure.

 ```
-SPF
+RL-SPF
 ├── curves
 ├── gins (hyperparameters configuration of neural networks)
 ├── my_log (files for saving terminal outputs)